Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 Qwen3.5 397B

-Pick Exaone 4.0 32B if you want the stronger benchmark profile.
-Qwen3.5 397B only becomes the better choice if you would rather avoid the extra latency and token burn of a reasoning model.
+Treat this as a split decision.
+Exaone 4.0 32B makes more sense if knowledge is the priority or you want the stronger reasoning-first profile; Qwen3.5 397B is the better fit if you would rather avoid the extra latency and token burn of a reasoning model.

 Knowledge